 Both the Van and Day Rivers flow through the city and are important for flood mitigation and transport.
 They also provide an attractive and calming counterpoint to the urban landscape.
 Bridges connecting the two sides of the city are common, with the largest being the two steel bridges of Non Nuoc Bo and Ninh Binh Bridge.
 On the river, there are two major shipping centers at Ninh Phuc port and Ninh Binh port which form a significant part of the cities livelihood

 As a major regional trading center, there are several market, with the most notable being the Cho Rong (Dragon Market) at 71 Van Giang Street, around 2km from the Ninh Binh city center.
 A sprawling Asian bazaar, you can source anything from a plate of fresh cooked Mountain Goat to a set of steel capped boots.
-But be warned, it is a local market, not specifically targeted at tourists.
+But be warned, this is hot, dusty local market, and they do not specifically target tourists.
 Caveat emptor is the rule of law here – check quality and bargain hard.

 Having said that and for those short of time, many of the famed local handicrafts such as Kim Son sedge goods, Phuc Loc wood carvings and Ninh Phuc flowers are conveniently located under one roof.
 There is also a food court that along with traditional Vietnamese foods serves such local delicacies such as Muong’s pig, eel, Van Long small shrimp, Kim Son rice wine and Ninh Binh rice crust